barranaai/barrana-school-management/RAILWAY_QUICK_DEPLOY.md

 **🎉 Your Barrana AI School Management System is now ready for Railway deployment!**

-The dependency conflicts have been completely resolved.
+All dependency conflicts and system-level package issues have been resolved.
 Try deploying again - it should work perfectly now!